Eureka, Missouri

-Eureka is a city located in St. Louis County, Missouri, United States, adjacent to the cities of Wildwood and Pacific, along Interstate 44.
+Eureka is a city mainly in St. Louis County, with a small portion in Jefferson County, Missouri, adjacent to Wildwood and Pacific.
 It is in the extreme southwest of the Greater St. Louis metro area.
 As of the 2020 census, the city had a population of 11,646.
 Since 1971, Eureka has been known as the home of the amusement park Six Flags St. Louis.

 History

-The area's first known inhabitants were Shawnee Native Americans on the banks of the Meramec river; archaeological artifacts can still be found today as evidence of their past occupation of the area.
+The area's first known inhabitants were Shawnee Native Americans on the banks of the Meramec River; archaeological artifacts can still be found today as evidence of their past occupation of the area.

 The village of Eureka was platted in 1858 along the route of the Pacific Railroad.
 By 1890, the village consisted of about 100 homes.
-According to the Eureka, railroad workers, while clearing the way for the track and the next railroad camp, saw Eureka, level land with little to clear, and declared, "Eureka!"
-Greek meaning "I have found it."
+As railroad workers cleared the way for the track, they saw level land with little to clear and declared "Eureka!" which is Greek for "I've found it."
 Thus, Eureka was founded.
 In 1898, Eureka became home to the St. Louis Children's Industrial Farm, established to give children from St. Louis tenement neighborhoods a chance to experience life in a rural setting.
 It later became Camp Wyman (now part of Wyman Center) and is one of the oldest camps in the United States.
 The first high school class in Eureka was held in 1909.
 Eureka was incorporated as a fourth-class city on April 7, 1954.

+Historically, Eureka was wholly within St. Louis County.
+In September 2019, the city's Board of Aldermen voted to annex two commercial lots—one of them a 72.5-acre tract that houses Kirkwood Materials West, a sand and gravel quarry, and the other a 75-acre field, both at highways 109 and FF—located just across the Meramec River in Jefferson County into the city.
+On October 1, 2019, the city voted to annex the under construction 549-home Windswept Farms subdivision just to the south into the city.
+Both annexations were voluntary by the owners.